anisha00207/Student_details_Management/README.md

    cd student-management-system
    ```

-3. create the database in php my admin and create three tables named admin, student, staff
+3. create the database in php my admin and create three tables named admin, student, staff. in admin and staff tables by default add some members

 4. Set up the database:
     - Update the `dblink.php` file with your database credentials.

-5. Start a local PHP server:
+5. Start a local PHP server with the help of Apache or any other web server:
    ```bash
    php -S localhost:8000
    ```